Maelle83/xgboostCiphe/README.md

 # xgboostCiphe

-This package provides tools for processing flow cytometry data and training models using XGBoost for cell population annotations.
+This package lets you create a training dataset from one or more annotated model files, build a supervised xgboost model, predict on new datasets based on the expressions of the markers chosen for training (features), and output population percentages.

 ## Installation